microsoft/windows-networking-tools/MultipathLatencyAnalyzer/readme.md

-# DualSTA_SampleTool
+# MultipathLatencyAnalyzer

-DualSTA_SampleTool is a simple network performance measurement program with a focus on Windows "DualSTA" Wi-Fi feature.
+MultipathLatencyAnalyzer is a simple network performance measurement program with a focus on Windows "DualSTA" Wi-Fi feature.

 This feature allows Windows to use simultaneous connections to multiple bands